-Dutifully picking up where his carbon neutrality-aspiring predecessor left off, newly elected Costa Rica President Carlos Alvarado made quite the pledge at his inauguration ceremony: by 2021 — the year of Costa Rica's bicentennial — the preternaturally happy Central American nation will have completely weaned itself off the use of fossil fuels.
+Dutifully picking up where his carbon neutrality-aspiring predecessor left off, newly elected Costa Rica President Carlos Alvarado made quite the pledge at his inauguration ceremony last year: by 2021 — the year of Costa Rica's bicentennial — the preternaturally happy Central American nation will have completely weaned itself off the use of fossil fuels.

 For Costa Rica, with its ironclad conservation laws and booming ecotourism industry, reaching such a formidable goal within such a relatively short time frame may not seem entirely loco.
 After all, the country is famed for producing roughly 99 percent of its electricity using renewable sources — predominately hydropower but also solar, wind, biomass and geothermal.
-In 2017, Costa Rica broke its own record by using only clean energy for 300 consecutive days.
+In 2018, Costa Rica broke its own record by using only clean energy for 300 consecutive days for the fourth year in a row.
 (By comparison, 66 percent of electricity in the United States comes from coal and natural and gas while roughly 15 percent comes from renewable sources.
 The remaining 19 percent is nuclear-sourced.)

 And for this, Costa Rica, a country of 5 million, deserves all the accolades thrown at it.
 But abolishing fossil fuels in just three short years isn't as effortless as it might appear when you consider the one area in which the ultra-progressive country isn't light-years ahead: transportation.

 As reported by the Independent, public transportation is not one of Costa Rica's strong suits.
 In turn, gas- and diesel-powered private cars largely rule the road and are only growing in number.
 Per data from the country's National Registry, there were twice as many cars registered as babies born in 2016.
 The previous year, the Costa Rica's automobile industry grew a staggering 25 percent, making it one of the fastest-growing auto markets in Latin America.